 Knowledge and experience in animal handling is crucial.
 Aspiring zookeepers usually start out volunteering or participating in an unpaid internship.
 After a time, the volunteer or intern will gain more experience working with different animals and earn positive references from supervisors.
 This will help in acquiring a paid internship.

 Paid internships are commonly available to those still in college and recent graduates, and they're sometimes a prerequisite needed before being hired at a zoo.
 Often, zoos looking for a new zookeeper will give first priority to those who have interned there.
 The zoos that do this know first-hand that interns work hard, understand how the zoo is run, and are familiar with the zoo animals.

 The sooner you begin acquiring experience with animals the better.
 You should start when you're in high school or during college.
 The advantage of doing this type of work during college is that some zoos have internship programs developed specifically for college students.
 These programs support students in getting experience, college credit, and sometimes even a good paycheck.

 Once you find a job as a zookeeper, you can move up to the positions of lead keeper or curator.
 This takes time and experience.
 Senior-level jobs are more supervisory in nature and require more time in an office.
 Seniority also means a better work schedule, more responsibility, and an increase in pay.
 Many zookeepers just starting out are required to work evenings and weekends.

-- Become an expert in a certain area.
 As zookeepers work with and learn more about particular animals, they can take part in research.
 This involves working with researchers both in the zoo and in the animal's natural habitat.
 Many senior-level zookeepers conduct conservation research on the animals.